 How We Are Helping?

-Moreover, the Local Government Financial And Institutional Diagnostic For Development (LOGFIDD), is be both a process and a tool to assess the functioning of the local authorities in Niger and to assist them in finding appropriate solutions regarding their management and governance.
+UNCDF is also setting up the diagnostic tool Locally Owned Knowledge = Inclusive Growth (LoOKING).
+This tool helps to assess the functioning of the local authorities in Niger and to assist them in finding appropriate solutions regarding their management and governance.